Search waiting | Matsusada Precision

 Reactive power | Matsusada Precision

-Another disadvantage of direct current is the severe corrosion of underground pipes and insulators required for power transmission.
-Since electricity always flows in the same direction in DC, corrosion of power transmission equipment increases due to electrostatic induction and electrical corrosion.
+Another disadvantage of direct current is the severe corrosion of underground pipes and other metallic components required for power transmission.
+Since electricity always flows in the same direction in DC, corrosion of power transmission equipment increases due to electrolytic corrosion.

 Characteristics of AC power supply